webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 An Application Server MUST NOT use other content encodings for push messages.
 In particular, content encodings that compress could result in leaking of push message contents.
-The Content-Encoding header field therefore has exactly one value, which is `aesgcm`.
-Multiple `aesgcm` values are not permitted.
+The Content-Encoding header field therefore has exactly one value, which is `aes128gcm`.
+Multiple `aes128gcm` values are not permitted.

 An Application Server MUST include exactly one `aes128gcm` content coding, and at most one entry in the Crypto-Key field.
 This allows the `keyid` parameter to